RobvanGastel/meta-in-context-learning/README.md

 # Testing the Meta In-Context Learning Capabilities of Transformers

-This repository explores the behaviour of _in-context learning_, the same mechanism which GPT models display by adjusting their predictions based on the additional data given _in context_.
+This repository explores the behaviour of _in-context learning_, the same mechanism that GPT models display by adjusting their predictions based on the additional data given _in context_.
 Some papers compare the behavior of in-context learning to gradient descent (von Oswald et al., 2022a), where each transformer layer corresponds to a gradient descent step which is implicitly performed in the model.
 This behavior shows up when the transformer is trained in a meta-learning fashion, by optimizing on a distribution of regression datasets.

 In `in-context learning mechanism.ipynb` I explore a reimplemented a simple version the transformer in von Oswald et al., 2022a.
 To explore the similarities to gradient descent and explore the structures of the different projections (von Oswald et al., 2022b).
 <p>